 Once OSI has approved a grant, we will provide the grantee with a checklist of items required for OSI to prepare a grant agreement.
 When all required information and documents are received, OSI will forward a grant agreement to the grantee.
 If applicable, the grantee must provide documents pertaining to each project phase and match parcel.
 OSI will release funds at the time the transaction closes or after project closing.
 Projects must close within 18 months of OSI’s grant approval

-Stewardship of Resilient Landscape Fund grant projects must be consistent with the goals of the Fund: maintaining the land’s resilience to climate change and conserving native biodiversity and ecosystem processes.
-Prior to submitting a grant proposal, applicants should review OSI’s stewardship standards.
+Conservation easements and stewardship of Resilient Landscape Fund grant projects must be consistent with the goals of the Fund: maintaining the land’s resilience to climate change and conserving native biodiversity and ecosystem processes.
+Prior to submitting a grant proposal, applicants should review OSI’s Conservation Easement and Stewardship Standards.”

 Match Property Eligibility